 In June 2016, the FASB issued updated guidance that requires immediate recognition of estimated credit losses expected to occur over the remaining life of many financial instruments.
 Entities will be required to utilize a current expected credit losses ("CECL") methodology that incorporates their forecast of future economic conditions into their loss estimate unless such forecast is not reasonable and supportable, in which case the entity will revert to historical loss experience.
 Any allowance for CECL reduces the amortized cost basis of the financial instrument to the amount an entity expects to collect.
 Credit losses relating to available-for-sale fixed maturity securities are to be recorded through an allowance for credit losses, rather than a write-down of the asset, with the amount of the allowance limited to the amount by which fair value is less than amortized cost.
-In addition, the length of time a security has been in an unrealized loss position will no longer impact the determination of whether a credit loss exists.
-The updated guidance is not prescriptive about certain aspects of estimating expected credit losses, including the specific methodology to use, and therefore will require significant judgment in application.
+In addition, the length of time a security has been in an unrealized loss position will no longer impact the determination of whether a credit losses, including the specific methodology to use, and therefore will require significant judgment in application.
 The updated guidance is effective for annual periods beginning after December 15, 2019, including interim periods within those annual periods.
 Early adoption is permitted for annual and interim periods in fiscal years beginning after December 15, 2018.
 We are currently evaluating the impacts the adoption of this guidance will have on our consolidated financial statements, but do not expect it to have a material impact on our consolidated financial statements or disclosures.